tilfin/ougai/README.md

 [![Gem Version](https://badge.fury.io/rb/ougai.svg)](https://badge.fury.io/rb/ougai)
 [![Build Status](https://travis-ci.org/tilfin/ougai.svg?branch=master)](https://travis-ci.org/tilfin/ougai)

-A JSON logger is capable of handling a message, data or an exception easily.
+A JSON logging system is capable of handling a message, data or an exception easily.
-It is compatible with [bunyan](https://github.com/trentm/node-bunyan) for Node.js.
+It is compatible with [Bunyan](https://github.com/trentm/node-bunyan) for Node.js.
 It can also output human readable format for the console.

 ## Installation